bleedmaster/.../technical-notes/TN-002-Independent-Bleed-Extension-per-Page-Side.md

 # Theoretical Scalability

-The underlying implementation is scale-independent.
+The underlying mathematical model is scale-independent.

 The construction behaves identically regardless of the chosen dimensions or scaling factors.